abhijeetardale/regression-image-analysis-reports/README.md

 ### Install node

-It is recommeneded to install Node using Node Version Manager
+It is recommended to install Node using Node Version Manager

 https://github.com/creationix/nvm